ESSENTIAL EVENT INFORMATION 2025

 TRANSFER DEADLINE

-At the time of booking, on our website and within our introductory email we made clear that your purchase is non-refundable.
+At the time of booking, on our website and within our welcome email we made clear that your purchase is non-refundable.
 But up until 12 weeks prior to departure, you could use our transfer system if you wished to withdraw from the event.
 We respectfully remind all participants that unforeseen circumstances preventing attendance is what travel insurance is designed for and is the reason for this as a strong recommendation on such undertakings.

 VIDEOS